Jump Recruiter Logo

 Include:

-• Target salary
+• Your ideal salary

 This approach gives you flexibility and keeps the discussion open rather than fixed.